Contrast-Security-OSS/infrastructure-hire-project/README.md

 At Contrast we like to play hard, work hard, and automate our SaaS environment end to end.

-There are two project options to choose from so our candidates can showcase their skills and give us a better idea of your individual talents!
+There are two project options to choose from so our candidates can showcase their skills and give us a better idea of their individual talents!

 # Project 1